In my previous post I described how application-level transactions offer a suitable concurrency control mechanism for long conversations.

 All entities are loaded within the context of a Hibernate Session, acting as a transactional write-behind cache.

-A Hibernate persistence context can hold one and only one reference of a given entity.
+A Hibernate persistence context can hold one and only one reference to a given entity.
 The first level cache guarantees session-level repeatable reads.

 If the conversation spans over multiple requests we can have application-level repeatable reads.
 Long conversations are inherently stateful so we can opt for detached objects or long persistence contexts.
 But application-level repeatable reads require an application-level concurrency control strategy such as optimistic locking.